 HMRC has also confirmed that from February 2021 in order to deter fraudulent claims, they will publish information about employers who claim for periods starting on or after 1st December 2020.

 The following information will be published on GOV.UK:

-HMRC will not publish details of employers claiming through the scheme if you can show that publicising these would result in serious risk of violence or intimidation to certain relevant individuals, or any individual living with them.
+You can apply to HMRC to request that they do not publish details of your employers claiming through the scheme if you can show that publicising these would result in serious risk of violence or intimidation to certain relevant individuals, or any individual living with them.

 Businesses using the scheme can decide to bring previously furloughed employees back to work part-time – with the government continuing to pay 80% of wages for any of the normal hours not worked.

 Any working hours arrangement agreed between a business and their employee must cover at least one week and be confirmed to the employee in writing.
 When claiming the CJRS grant for furloughed hours, they will need to report and claim for a minimum period of a week.

 Employers can make claims for longer periods such as monthly or two weekly cycles if preferred.
 Employers will be required to submit data on the usual hours an employee would be expected to work in a claim period and actual hours worked.

 If employees are unable to return to work, or employers do not have work for them to do, they can remain on furlough and the employer can continue to claim the grant for their full hours under the existing rules.

 If you are a director of a limited company, even if you are the sole director of the company (ie. a personal service company) you can claim your PAYE salary costs up to the maximum of 80% of your average monthly wages (capped at £2,500 per month).